I have grown few of this kind in the farm. I found the fruits a good come on for birds and butterflies. i can feel a natural feeling around.

 - Latin Name- Sambucus Nigra Hardy Planting Zone- 3-9 Mature Height- 10-20 ft Width- 10-20 ft Sun or Shade- Full Sun

 This shrub will start to bloom around the middle of summer, and the first thing you'll see is the small white flowers.
 They are edible, and it is from these that you will get the actual elderberries.
-Elderberries can be collected and turned into a large variety of different items; From jellies, wines, pies, jams, and even into vitamins, which a lot of people prefer to do.
-When deciding on which type of Elderberry Fascines you want to grow, there are a few things to consider the different types.
-You have the Black-Lace Elderberry, which has darker purple leaves, pinkish flowers, and a dark red/blackberry.
+The berries can be collected and turned into a large variety of different items, From jellies, wines, pies, jams, and even into vitamins, which many people prefer to do.
+When deciding which type of Elderberry Fascines you want to grow, there are a few things to consider in different types.
+You have the Black-Lace Elderberry, darker purple leaves, pinkish flowers, and a dark red/blackberry.
 You also have the Strait-Lace Elderberry, which will make dark maroon leaves, and pink flowers.
-Lemon-Lace Elderberry has beautiful golden colored leaves and white flowers.
+Lemon-Lace Elderberry has beautiful golden-colored leaves and white flowers.